aleph2c/miros-rabbitmq/docs/_sources/how_it_works2.rst.txt

 * ensure that the encryption secrets where not in the code base
 * hide the complexity of the pika producer's creation process
 * provide the capability to be run many times with different search criterion
+* provide it's answers in the form of asynchronous events to which other statecharts can subscribe.
+* be easy to debug/document

-To perform a scouting mission for a given IP address, you will also need the routing_key and an exchange_name you want to connect to, then do something like
+To perform a scouting mission for a given IP address, you will need the routing_key and an exchange_name that you want to connect to, then do something like this:
-this:

 .. code-block:: python